aspose-total/Aspose.Total-Products/total/en/python-net/conversion/tiff-to-eml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+TIFF (Tagged Image File Format) is a raster graphics image format used for storing high-quality images.
+It is widely used in the printing, publishing, and other industries.
+On the other hand, EML (Electronic Mail) is a file format used for storing emails.
+It is widely used for archiving emails and for transferring emails between different email clients.
+Therefore, it is necessary to convert TIFF to EML in order to store the images in an email format.

+<h2>How Aspose.Total helps for tiff to eml conversion</h2>

-For a Python developer, who is trying to add a TIFF to EML conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EML format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a simple and efficient way to convert TIFF to EML using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into EML format.
+This API is easy to use and provides a fast and reliable way to convert TIFF to EML.
+Moreover, it is a cost-effective solution as it provides a single package for all the APIs.

 {{% /blocks/products/pf/feature-page-summary %}}